Scooch: After Eurovision

 After Eurovision, Scooch announced that although they were staying together as a group, they had no plans to produce new material as they were too busy.
 However, they said they would be performing live performances and in the future, they will not rule out releasing more songs.
 They also stated that three of the individual members of Scooch would be performing in theatrical productions.
 Spencer would be playing The Child Catcher in the UK Tour of Chitty Chitty Bang Bang, Barnes would continue her role in The Producers, and Ducasse would be appearing as the lead-character in Jack and the Beanstalk in Newcastle upon Tyne.
 Powers, however, planned to take time out to look after her son.

-Notably a songwriter of Scooch's entry Morten Schjolin participated in the national selection again in 2008 with Michelle Gayle's entry on 1 March 2008.
+Notably, a songwriter of Scooch's entry Morten Schjolin participated in the national selection again in 2008 with Michelle Gayle's entry on 1 March 2008.

-In 2010, Caroline and Russ, who have subsequently started a relationship, were competitors on the Fourth series of British reality show Coach Trip.
+In 2010, Caroline and Russ, who have subsequently started a relationship, were competitors on the fourth series of British reality show Coach Trip.
 They joined the show on day 18, and were evicted on day 36, making them one of the longest lasting couples of the series.

-Since 2007, Scooch have continued to tour the UK & Europe, from 2011 performing their new "Scooch do Glee" show.
+Since 2007, Scooch have continued to tour the UK and Europe, from 2011 performing their new "Scooch do Glee" show.

-Whilst not performing in the band David continues his role as principal of the very successful Performers Stage School in the North East, he also is Presenter on Pride World Radio.
+Whilst not performing in the band David continues his role as principal of the Performers Stage School in the North East, he also is Presenter on Pride World Radio.
 Natalie is a principal and vocal coach at Allstars Academy performing arts school in Hemel Hempstead, Caroline works in musical theatre as a performer and choreographer and Russ is a presenter and singer currently starring in the new touring musical The Heat Is On!.

-In October 2011 it was announced that Scooch would be performing as a support act to The Mission who were playing a 25th Anniversary concert at London's Brixton Academy.
+In October 2011 it was announced that Scooch would be performing as a support act to The Mission, who were playing a 25th Anniversary concert at London's Brixton Academy.
 Scooch were included in the line-up alongside goth legends Fields of the Nephilim and their inclusion caused controversy among both sets of fans.

+On 30 April 2024, an advert promoting Easyjet's sponsorship of the 2024 Eurovision contest was released on both the official Eurovision and Easyjet YouTube pages.
+The ad features Scooch performing the song All Aboard the Orange Plane (The Eurovision Song).